norpactech/pareto-docs/pareto-factory-whitepaper/sections/05-role-of-humans-and-ai.md

-# 05 – The Role of Humans: Driving the Critical 20%
+# 05 – The Role of Humans and Artificial Intelligence: Driving the Critical 20%

-The Pareto Factory is not about replacing developers—it's about **amplifying their capabilities** by eliminating the mundane so they can focus on what truly matters.
+The Pareto Factory is **NOT** about replacing developers—it's about **amplifying their capabilities** by eliminating the mundane so they can focus on what truly matters.
 While automation handles the predictable 80% of development tasks, humans drive the critical 20% that requires creativity, judgment, and domain expertise.

 This division is not arbitrary.
 It reflects the fundamental truth that software development is both an **engineering discipline** and a **creative endeavor**.
 The engineering aspects—database schemas, API endpoints, form validations—follow established patterns that can be automated.
 The creative aspects—solving unique business problems, designing intuitive user experiences, optimizing complex algorithms—require human insight that no amount of automation can replace.